downunderShu/gsyzbj/content/studies/2025-12-13-Why-standardisation-can-liberate-design.md

 As a result, the designer’s mind was freed to focus on the highest level of creation: the experience.
 They could pour their energy into:

 **XIANGDI – Read and Sense the site**
-With the “how” resolved by the system, design begins not with technical constraints, but with **a deep, almost poetic, reading of the land.** Xiangdi means to sense the character of a place: its topography and water flow, the borrowed scenery of distant mountains, the path of the sun and wind, and the subtle indications of the site’s past and potential.
+With the “how” resolved by the system, design begins not with technical constraints, but with a deep, almost poetic, reading of the land.
+Xiangdi means to sense the character of a place: its topography and water flow, the borrowed scenery of distant mountains, the path of the sun and wind, and the subtle indications of the site’s past and potential.
 It is an act of listening before drawing.

 **LIYI – Craft the Poetic Intent**
 Liyi is where the soul of the garden is defined.
-It answers the core question: “What should this place **mean**?”
+It answers the core question: “What should this place mean?”
 It establishes the desired mood—serenity, exhilaration, contemplation—and chooses its governing metaphors and images: is it a mountain retreat, a waterside labyrinth, or a scholar’s microcosm?
 It sketches the narrative arc of a visit and considers how light, shadow, and the seasons will animate the space.
-Crucially, it also decides what must be **excluded**.
+Crucially, it also decides what must be excluded.
 Liyi does not draw a single line; it sets the poetic and conceptual boundaries within which all physical form must resonate.

 **BUJU – Choreograph the Experience**
 Buju is the composition of the spatial poem.
 With the intent set, it arranges all physical elements—paths, walls, openings, water, rock—to choreograph the embodied experience.
 It dictates the rhythm of movement and pause, controls the sequence of views through concealment and reveal, and calibrates dimensions and enclosure to shape the emotional cadence of the journey.
 The result is not a circulation diagram, but a carefully scored sequence of compression and release, intimacy and expanse.